Manuelp-12/Android-Allergen-App/README.md

 </span>

 # Detect screen
 The detect screen allows the user to take a picture of their food, and upload it to be analyzed.
-The machine learning model for detecting the user's foods is made with TensorFlow and was trained on the Food 101 dataset with a 73% accuracy.
+The machine learning model for detecting the user's foods is made with TensorFlow and was trained on the <a href="https://www.tensorflow.org/datasets/catalog/food101>"Food 101 dataset</a> with a 73% accuracy.
 The code for training the model can be found <a href="https://github.com/Manuelp-12/food101training">here</a>.

 <span>
   <p>